owen-it/laravel-auditing/README.md

 ## Official Documentation

-Documentation for the package can be found on the [Laravel Auditing website](http://www.laravel-auditing.com).
+Documentation for the package can be found on the [Laravel Auditing website](http://www.laravel-auditing.com) or [Documentation Repository](https://github.com/owen-it/laravel-auditing-doc/blob/2.4/README.md).